Queen Elizabeth's School, Barnet: Recent developments

+International expansion

+In September 2024, the school announced a partnership with Global Education (GEDU) to establish three affiliated overseas schools under the Queen Elizabeth's School name and branding.
+The overseas schools were described as separate institutions with their own headteachers, senior leadership teams and teaching staff; unlike QE Barnet, they would be co-educational and fee-paying rather than state-funded.

+By early 2026, the first two schools, in Dubai Sports City, UAE and Gurgaon, India, were reported to be due to open in August 2026, with a third planned at GIFT City in Gujarat, India.
+The Dubai school had received approval from Dubai's Knowledge and Human Development Authority, was accepting applications from nursery to Year 8, and was reported to be following the English national curriculum, with iGCSE and A-level courses planned.
+In March 2026, published annual fees ranged from AED 93,500 for nursery to AED 136,604 for Year 8.

 Culture and sports

-Queen Elizabeth's School is divided into six houses, named after famous old boys, patrons and former teachers.
+Queen Elizabeth's School is divided into six houses, named after famous alumni, patrons and former teachers.
 They are Broughton, Harrisons', Leicester, Pearce, Stapylton and Underne.

 The school's sports facilities include a swimming pool and a field.
 Rugby union, played during the winter and spring terms, is compulsory for boys in their first four years at the school, as are cross country running and most other school sports, which include orienteering, swimming, water polo, basketball, tennis, cricket, Eton fives, and athletics.
+Queen Elizabeth's frequently play against other schools, most notably private Schools like Haberdashers' Boys School.

 The percentage of boys attending the school who are eligible for free school meals is 3.7%.

-Founder's Day Fête

 The Founder's Day Fête, and the preceding service of celebration at St John the Baptist's Church, Barnet, is held every year, regardless of weather, on the third Saturday in June, and celebrates the founding of the school in 1573.

+Since 2002, the school has supported the Sri Sathya Sai English Medium School in Vellanad, Kerala, through sixth-form fundraising to sponsor pupils’ education, alongside occasional work-experience visits by QE leavers.